harleydutton/tabula-rasa/sections/descriptors/new plan/New Hooks, Backgrounds, and Motivations Plan.md

 - hooks
-	- these will be motivations or otherwise (the downsides of backgrounds) to the goal of making it easy for the storyteller to pull a character into the story
+	- removed
 - backgrounds
 	- should come with downsides such that they are balanced
+- motivations
-	-
+	- rolled into backgrounds